MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

 *DTrace: Dynamic Tracing in Oracle Solaris, Mac OS X and FreeBSD* by Brendan Gregg and Jim Mauro

-*Solaris Performance and Tools: DTrace and MDB Techniques for Solaris 10 and OpenSolaris* by Richard McDougall, Jim Mauro and Brendan Gregg
+*Solaris Performance and Tools: DTrace and MDB Techniques for Solaris 10 and OpenSolaris* by Richard McDougall, Jim Mauro, and Brendan Gregg

 ## Providing feedback on Windows DTrace

-Use the feedback hub to request new features or to report any problems or bugs with Windows DTrace.
+Use the Feedback Hub to request new features or to report any problems or bugs with Windows DTrace.

-1. To launch the feedback hub in Windows, Go to search, enter the word *feedback*, and then select **Feedback Hub**.
+1. To launch the Feedback Hub in Windows, Go to search, enter the word *feedback*, and then select **Feedback Hub**.
 2. Select either *Suggest a feature* or *Report a problem*.
 3. Provide a detailed, specific description of the issue or suggestion.